danbaggs/lews-learning/modules/README.md

 **Learn shit**
 - Learn about python modules, libraries, and packages.
+- You can use ChatGPT to explain things, but no code generation.

 **Git**
 - Make a branch, and commit/push whenever you feel it's appropriate.